gessinger-hj/gepard/README.md

 Suppose the following: There are a couple of JavaScript and Python programs to interact with a database.
 The database changes.
 And it would be nice to not change modules for database access.
 <br/>
-Escecially if the new database is an Oracle database.
+Especially if the new database is an Oracle database.
 Perhaps on Linux.
 <br/>
 Everybody who had ever tried to install the appropriate NodeJS or Python module ended up in a mess of build, configuration and installation problems.
 <br/>